+(#6946)The STA should end the TXOP at least EMLSR transition delay, indicated in the EMLSR Transition Delay subfield, before the TBTT(s) of the other EMLSR link(s) if the non-AP MLD intends to receive the Beacon frame(s) that are scheduled to be transmitted in those TBTT(s)

 Only one STA affiliated with the non-AP MLD that is operating on one of the EMLSR links may initiate frame exchanges with the AP MLD.

 NOTE—The STA might not do so if it is not aware of the TSF of the other link(s).